-If you ever wanted to get into ham radio, here's the perfect way to get started!
-Building the VEC-1002K is a great "hands-on" way to acquire important technical and radio-communication skills you'll need as a radio amateur.
+If you ever wanted to explore FM operation on the "magic band", here's the perfect way!
+Building the VEC-1006K is a great hands-on way to acquire important technical and radio-communication skills and widen your horizons as a radio amateur.
 For example, you'll discover how to identify common electronic components and read their electrical values.
 You'll learn how to read pictorial diagrams and install parts on a printed circuit board.
 Plus, you'll have the satisfaction of knowing you built it yourself!
 Detailed step-by-step assembly instructions guide you through each stage of construction, and clearly-presented alignment procedures ensure top performance without need for expensive test equipment.